by Jessie Benson | February 22, 2017 6:00 pm

 5. Standing knee to chest (option to add a twist): This pose can be done with either the dome up or down- standing on the flat platform will offer a bit more of a balance challenge.
 Step onto the BOSU with both feet.
 Begin to bring your right foot to the center of the BOSU and lift your left knee towards your chest.
 Create a basket grip with your hands and hold on to your shin, drawing the knee up towards your chest.
 If you feel balanced and ready to advance the pose, begin to twist your torso towards the bent knee shifting your grip so that the left arm reaches behind you and the right hand holds on to the outer part of the left knee or possibly even the foot, depending on your flexibility.

 6. Tree Pose: This pose can be done with either the dome up or down- standing on the flat platform will offer a bit more of a balance challenge.
 Step both feet on to the BOSU and begin to shift your right foot to the center, drawing your left knee towards your chest.
 Place the left foot inside the right ankle, calf or thigh.
 As your press the foot into the right leg draw your left knee as far to the side of the body as possible to feel the stretch in your hip.
+Imagine yourself as if you are the cat tree in your living room.

 7. Warrior 3: This pose can be done with either the dome up or down- standing on the flat platform will offer a bit more of a balance challenge.
 Step both feet on to the BOSU and begin to shift your right foot to the center and slowly raise your left leg off the BOSU and into the air behind you.
 And your lift your left leg, lift through your heel, reach both arms out front.
 Imagine making a capital shape “T” with your body.